 I just swiped a couple of ornaments from the tree!
 Attach them to the rope with floral wire or ornament hangers.
 You can hide it when you place everything.

 Position your oversized ornament or plaque on the wreath.
-You can attach with wire or with a piece of the wreath itself.
+You can attach it with wire or with a piece of the wreath itself.

-It's really simple, but looks grand.
+It's really simple but looks grand.
 The key is using just a couple of large elements like the roped bells and sign.

 You can tour our entire front porch this year from yesterday's tour HERE!